theasp/mini-ci/README.txt

   │ # EMAIL_SUBJECT: The subject to have for notification emails.
   │ # Defaults to "Mini-CI Notification - $JOB_NAME".
   │ EMAIL_SUBJECT="Mini-CI Notification - $JOB_NAME"
+  │
+  │ # BUILD_ARCHIVE_WORKSPACE: When set to "yes" will copy the workspace into │ # the $BUILDS_DIR/$BUILD_NUM/workspace.
+Defaults to "no".
+  │ BUILD_ARCHIVE_WORKSPACE=""
+  │
+  │ # BUILD_KEEP: If this is set to a number greater than zero, only this │ # many build log directories will be kept.
+Defaults to "0".
+  │ BUILD_KEEP=0
   └────